batmanlab/Mammo-CLIP/README.md

 We have also uploaded the downstream checkpoints for classification and localization (both linear probe and finetuning) with the image encoder of Efficient-Net B5 Mammo-CLIP for fold 0 [here](https://huggingface.co/shawn24/Mammo-CLIP/tree/main/Downstream-checkpoints).

-## Warning

-Look for `/restricted/projectnb/batmanlab/shawn24/PhD` and replace it with your own path.

 ## Pretraining Mammo-CLIP